The convenience and reliability of nib units and cartridge converters

-Model 1 is a medium sized pen with a Jowo #5 nib.
-Model 10 is a larger pen with a Jowo #6 or Bock 250 sized nib.
-Both models have pretty much the same shape and proportions, and both are available in full-sized and shortened, Quokka, pocket versions.
+Model 1 is a medium sized pen with a Schmidt #5 nib.
+Model 10 is a larger pen with a Schmidt #6 sized nib.
+(Both models are lao available in the shortened pocket versions called Quokkas.)

-Full-sized Model 1 and Model 10 pens come with a standard international cartridge converter and can take standard international long or short cartridges, and the Quokka versions take only short standard international cartridges (a mixed set is supplied).
+Full-sized Model 1 and Model 10 pens come with a standard international cartridge converter and can take standard international long or short cartridges.

 The table below shows all of the critical dimensions.
 (Note that the weights vary slightly between patterns.)

-Both models are quite comfortable in my medium-sized hand, but I feel a little more ‘at home’ with Model 1.
+Both models are quite comfortable in my medium-sized hand.
+I personally feel a little more ‘at home’ with Model 1, but more customers choose Model 10.

-Model 1 is not a small pen, but its tapered grip and gentle step-up to the body offers plenty of holding options for smaller and larger hands.
+Model 1 is not a small pen, and its tapered grip and gentle step-up to the body offers plenty of holding options for smaller and larger hands.
 Notice how the narrowest portion of the section is set back from the nib so even if you have small hands you will not be gripping it right down at the nib.
-Uncapped Model 1 it is the same length as my Waterman Expert and Parker English Duofold Senior, and just a few millimetres shorter than my PenBBS 480.

 If you have large hands or prefer a large pen then choose Model 10.
 Like the smaller model it has a nicely tapered section and gentle step-up to the body to give you plenty of grip options.
 The longer nib of Model 10 means that there is no need to force the hand back and so the grip of Model 10 is entirely conventional.
 Please note that while model 10 is a large pen, it is not unconventionally large or heavy like some previous 3D printed pens like those reviewed here.